Strasbourg provides an integrated environment for structural studies of protein and complexes from sample preparation to structure determination.

 The high throughput crystallisation platform offers vapour diffusion as well as crystallisation under oil screening and optimisation in sitting drops.
 Flexible methods have been developed to adapt each step to individual project requirements.
 At the crystallisation level, we have especially focused on developing techniques to optimise crystal growth.

 Instruct Centre-FR1 offers state-of-the-art equipment and expertise to perform biophysical analysis and quality control on protein samples.
-Techniques include Analytical ultracentrifugation (AUC), Isothermal titration calorimetry (ITC) and Microscale Thermophoresis.
+Techniques include Analytical ultracentrifugation (AUC), Isothermal titration calorimetry (ITC), Microscale Thermophoresis, SEC-MALS and Thermal Shift assay.

 Sample preparation is not only a key issue for structural and molecular biology studies, but concerns life sciences development as a whole.
 Instruct centre France 1 offers state-of-the-art infrastructures for the expression and production of biomolecules and their complexes.
 The center proposes recombinant expression of protein and multi-protein complexes in prokaryotic and eukaryotic hosts as well as biomass production for isolation of poorly abundant proteins and endogenous complexes.